KasparEtter/ef1p/pages/email/email.md

 which uses a hash function and not encryption, or does this option make TLS [opportunistic](#implicit-tls-versus-explicit-tls)? 🤷‍♂️

 {% include image.md source="email-settings-manual.png" caption="The server settings in Apple Mail when \"Automatically manage connection settings\" is disabled.
-Also somewhat disappointingly, Apple Mail uses Explicit TLS rather than Implicit TLS by default." scaled="true" themed="true" image-max-width="560" caption-max-width="610" %}
+Also somewhat disappointingly, Apple Mail uses Explicit TLS rather than Implicit TLS by default." themed="true" image-max-width="560" caption-max-width="610" %}

 </details>